eMapR/half-baked/README.md

 *Description:* This script will subset a raster by a vector extent using OGR and gdal_translate.
 It will also optionally burn in a nodata value for pixels outside the bounds of the provided vector.
 It recognizes .shp and .geojson vector files.
 All parameter arguments are hardcoded.  **NEED TO FILL OUT MORE**

+**check_all_rasters_same_extent.py**

+*Author:* Justin

+*Date added:* 2017/08/17

+*Description:* This script will search a given directory for rasters matching a specified search term and check to see if all identified rasters have the same extent.
+All parameter arguments are hardcoded.

 ### <a id="ltProcessingIDL"></a>LT Processing in IDL

 **execute_idl_runfiles_in_parallel.py**